shawnhuyiwen/pulse/docs/Methodology/EnergyMethodology.md

 Conclusions
 -----------
-The %%Energy system has provided a method for handling metabolic consumption and production and heat transfer in the human body.
+The %Energy system has provided a method for handling metabolic consumption and production and heat transfer in the human body.
 This system is fundamentally connected to all of the other systems, and provides dynamic feedback according to changes in the external environment.
 In its current state, the energy system accurately calculates resting thermal physiology and nutrient consumption and production.
 The energy system can be used by developers who wish to model thermal changes due to the environment or through strenuous activity.
 This may be a simple simulation, or connection with a mannequin for real-time interfacing.

 @anchor energy-future
 Future Work